News, tips, and product updates.

-Here’s how a workplace app supports the new employee experience — without taking away their peace of mind.
+Here’s how an employee experience app supports the new employee experience — without taking away their peace of mind.

 The coronavirus pandemic has had major ramifications for how employees expect to collaborate and engage when they come back to the workplace.

-And at the same time, the workplace and workplace software should bring a sense of coherence.
-Employees want structure and normalcy — in fact, that's one of the biggest reasons for wanting to return to the office according to Digital.com’s recent poll results.
+And at the same time, the workplace and workplace software should bring a sense of coherence to the employee experience.
+Employees want structure and normalcy — in fact, that’s one of the biggest reasons for wanting to return to the office according to Digital.com’s recent poll results.